 Home

-Welcome to the Business and Economics Statistics Section website, which features news about our section, and information on workshops and awards that our section sponsors.
+Welcome to the Business and Economic Statistics Section website, which features news about our section, and information on workshops and awards that our section sponsors.

 The section organizes and sponsors sessions for the Joint Statistical Meetings (JSM) each year.
-This year's Joint Statistical Meetings will be held in Nashville, Tennessee, from August 3rd to 7th.
+The next Joint Statistical Meetings will be held in Boston, MA, August 1-6, 2026

 UPCOMING EVENTS